PritePasZ/Nexsiz/README.md

 Host bot for 24/7
 By Heroku

+We're still adding the commands, stuff and more features

+And trying to fixed some bug

 ### Using the Official Nexsiz Bot

 [Click here to invite Nexsiz in to your server!](https://discordapp.com/oauth2/authorize?client_id=552076002101297153&scope=bot&permissions=2146954495)